Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/deploy/d2a-deploy-man-twinit.md

 Next you will deploy the template and its configuration to Twinit.
 This is the first of two deploys to completely deploy the template.
 In a later step you will learn how to build and deploy the template's web client.

 > Note: Images are provided as an example of what you will see during the deployment process.
-Depending on the release of Quick Model View which you are deploying, the actual scripts and configs you see will diff
+Depending on the release of Quick Model View which you are deploying, the actual scripts and configs you see will differ

 To deploy the template to Twinit you will: